-It can be calculated as: gross carrying amount (Q.43) divided by the sum of gross carrying amount of all institutions within the country.
-Please report the estimated market share in the ranges provided in the drop-down list.
+Estimate of the market share of the institution or group for the economic function in the respective country.
+It can be calculated as: gross carrying amount (Q.43) divided by the sum of gross carrying amount of all institutions providing services in the country.

-Q.42 Optional - EU or global market share (in percentages)
+Q.42 Optional - EU or global market share (data type: percentage)